 Paraic always loved working with his hands and never shied away from a challenge.
 He was in a band called Citóg (which means left handed in Irish) and their singer Ollie Casserly asked him to make him a bodhrán so he could play the bodhrán and sing at the same time.
 He made a bodhrán frame (easier said than done) which was 20" in diameter.
 This was quite a huge rim frame by today's standards but in 1978 he did not know the difference!
 The bodhrán was too big so he gave that bodhrán to his brother (who is still playing it today).
 But Ollie was still in need of a bodhrán so Paraic made a more suitable 18" diameter bodhrán and it was just right.
 Following this initial success for Ollie, friends asked Paraic could he make a bodhrán for them.
 "It was so much fun I couldn't refuse.
 I took to it like a duck to water."
 He started experimenting with different skins such as deer skin and calf skin.
 Deer skin was too hard.
 Calf skin was good but not readily available.
 The goat skin however was the best of all and was also readily available.
 Goatskin has an elasticity that is unique.
 So when the rims and skins were sorted, he started crafting!
 He brought a bodhrán into a few shops and they admired the quality and it took off from there.

-"I believe no session is complete without a bodhrán but if you don't want to be kicked out of a session, or even excepted in the first place, I strongly recommend you choose one from an experienced drum maker and also learn how to play it properly before sitting in on a session as it can dramatically alter a tune for better or for worse."
+"I believe no session is complete without a bodhrán but if you don't want to be kicked out of a session, or even excepted in the first place, I strongly recommend you choose one from an experienced drum maker.
+Also learn how to play it a bit before sitting in on a session, as it will dramatically alter a tune for better or for worse!"

 "A good bodhrán will be made by someone who knows how to hand-cure a skin and finish it off properly so it feels and sounds like a bodhrán should.
 Every one of my bodhrán's are hand made and they would be completely impossible to make by machine.
 A bodhrán is one of those rare tangible items in the world today that cannot be manufactured on an industrial scale.
 Each bodhrán is a piece of art that takes skill, plenty of time, and traditional craftsmanship to achieve something that lasts a lifetime, much longer than something mass produced."